arthuranderson3/othello/README.md

 * Play against the computer
 * Computer versus computer

-Have some fun and play against two computer opponents, Randy or Gollum.
+Have some fun and play against Randy or Gollum.
 Try and guess how their choices are made :smiley:.